geez0x1/2023-cycloidal-drive-nonpinwheel/README.md

-This repository contains Python code and CAD files to (re)create the cycloidal gearing design, and experiments, from our paper _"Experimental comparison of pinwheel and non-pinwheel designs of 3D-printed cycloidal gearing for robotics"_.
+This repository contains Python code and CAD files to (re)create the cycloidal gearing designs, and experiments, from our paper
+_"Experimental comparison of pinwheel and non-pinwheel designs of 3D-printed cycloidal gearing for robotics"_.

 Contents: